-Responsibilities of the Directors for the Financial Report
+Responsibilities of the Directors and management and Those Charged with Governance for the Consolidated Financial Statements

-The Directors are responsible for:
+The Directors and management are responsible for the preparation and fair presentation of the consolidated financial statements in accordance with IFRS, and for such internal control as the Directors and management determine are necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.

-- preparing the Financial Report that give a true and fair view in accordance with International Financial Reporting Standards and the Companies Act 2015; - implementing necessary internal controls to enable the preparation of a Financial Report that give a true and fair view and are free from material misstatement, whether due to fraud or error; and - assessing the Group and Company's ability to continue as a going concern and whether the use of the going concern basis of accounting is appropriate.
-This includes disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless they either intend to liquidate the Group and Company or to cease operations, or have no realistic alternative but to do so.
+In preparing the consolidated financial statements, the Directors and management are responsible for assessing the Group's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Directors and management either intends to liquidate the Group or to cease operations, or has no realistic alternative but to do so.